-- Can I Deduct Title Insurance on My Taxes?
+Can I Deduct My Property Insurance on My Federal Income Tax?

 Home ownership provides a number of benefits, not the least of which is the ability to get some major tax deductions.
 The deduction for mortgage interest is one of the largest deductions most people who itemize their deductions take, according to the Urban Institute.
 You can also deduct your state and local property taxes, but most other costs of maintaining and running your home, including property insurance premiums, are not tax deductible.